emaloney/MBDataEnvironment/README.md

 </Var>
 ```

-**Note:** The `mutable="F"` attribute ensures that the `cats` variable can't be overwritten with another value during runtime.
+> **Note:** The `mutable="F"` attribute ensures that the `cats` variable can't be overwritten with another value during runtime.
 It does not guarantee the immutability of the underlying object instance, however.

 Using a manifest file allows you to avoid needing to programmatically populate the variable space with common values every time your application is launched.

 #### Variable References

-Regardless of how the value was introduced to the variable space, the array associated with the Mockingbird variable named "`cats`" can be accessed using the expression:
+Regardless of how the value was introduced to the variable space, the array associated with the Mockingbird variable named `cats` can be accessed using the expression:

 ```
 $cats